Diane and Alex

 Throughout our travels, we came up with lots of ideas on .
 We also kept journals and emailed updates to our friends and family, and in a sense have always been travel bloggers.
 Many of our blog posts focus on the theme of , and are based on these journals, updates and ideas.

 Back in Canada once again, our priorities and outlook had changed – funny how travel does that.
 So, we decided to follow through with a plan we hatched in South Africa – buy and operate a guesthouse.
-We could still be part of the and host travelers to our part of the world.
+We could still be part of the travel lifestyle and host travelers to our part of the world.

 As aspiring travel bloggers, we had a great time welcoming and sharing stories with visitors at our guesthouse on Vancouver Island.
 But after several years, mountain life came calling again and we bought a property farther north – lots of space, a small house with a large garden, biking and skiing trails out our back door, and a stunning view of the mountains across the valley.